University Catalog

 Study of corporate and organizational communication theories through a user-centered approach.
 Students will design, analyze, and evaluate the organization and structure of digital communication via the development of Web-based, database-supported interactive applications.
 Prerequisite: COMM 3315, a grade of C or better (2.0/4.0) in the following: COMM 2311, CTEC 2350, and CTEC 3350.

 CTEC 4323.
-USER EXPERIENCE RESEARCH AND DESIGN.
+USER EXPERIENCE RESEARCH AND INTERACTION DESIGN PRINCIPLES.
 3 Hours.

-Study of contemporary theories of user experience research including human-computer interaction, interaction design, multimodal communication, and industrial design.
-Prerequisites: COMM 3315 and a grade of C or better (2.0/4.0) in the following: COMM 2311, CTEC 2350, CTEC 3320, CTEC 3350, or, for non-CTEC majors, permission of the department.
+Study of user experience (UX) research based on the Humanity-Centered Design approach.
+Students will conduct original research, including interviews, surveys, probes, contextual observations, usability testing, and data analysis.
+Hands-on projects integrate design principles with research insights, equipping students to conduct comprehensive UX research that guides the creation of user-centric interfaces, preparing them for roles in UX design and research.
+Prerequisites: COMM 3315 and a grade of C or better (2.0/4.0) in the following: COMM 2311, CTEC 2350, CTEC 3323, CTEC 3350, or, for non-CTEC majors, permission of the department.

 CTEC 4350.
 WEB COMMUNICATION DESIGN AND DEVELOPMENT 3.
 3 Hours.